 Snorkelling & Watersports

 Mauritius holidays are a paradise for snorkelling and watersport enthusiasts.
 The island is encircled by one of the largest unbroken barrier reefs in the world, creating shallow lagoons on par with the Maldives.
 Swim out on the bays at Balaclava and Calodyne to spot tiger fish and blue snapper.
 If you’re more experienced, head out to the deeper ocean for your chance to see dolphins and turtles.
-Mauritius has plenty of watersports, too, from windsurfing and parasailing to waterskiing and paddleboarding.
+Indian Ocean holidays are renowned for watersports, too, from windsurfing and parasailing to waterskiing and paddleboarding.

 Mauritius is a UNESCO site, home to some of the most endangered plant life on the planet.
 Plan a trip to Black River Gorges National Park, and you’ll get the chance to see rare and protected species of plants and birds, including the Pink Pigeon and Mauritius Kestrel.
 Another spectacular site is La Vanille Nature Park Mauritius.
 You can explore tropical rainforests, meet a 100-year-old giant tortoise and marvel at one of the largest private insect and butterfly collections in the world.